vivian-xie-db/databricks_a2a_mcp_connection/README.md

 `config = Config(profile="Your profile name")`

+Replace the base_url `https://a2a-server-your-app-name.aws.databricksapps.com/api` with the a2a server url deployed on Databricks apps.

 Running the code and you will get back a response, after executing the Databricks genie MCP tool on a A2A server.
 ```
 $ python3 client.py